Fiskars X5 Long-Term Review: My Go-To Pack Axe

 This hatchet has been my go-to for backpacking and hikes for a couple of years now (even though I own more expensive options).
 On top of performing well – it’s durable, requires little maintenance, and comes at a very affordable price point.

 The X5 is my first recommendation for anyone looking for a hand hatchet to toss in a pack or take on adventures.
-You can find it on amazon.

-What the X5 is for
+What the X5 is good for

 Small hatchets like the X5 are not meant to act as your standard kindling hatchet at home or at the campsite (although it could).
 They are designed for being carried outdoors away from civilization, where it can be smart to bring a small axe or hatchet.
 Whether it’s backpacking or even just day hiking – people get lost or hurt all the time, and an axe can be a life-saving tool in an emergency (more on that here).